9track/FlashFloppy-wiki/Host-Platforms.md

 DEC systems require `host = dec` in FF.CFG for correct IMG layout detection.
 The RX33 and RX50 formats are supported.

+## Dragon

+No special configuration is required in order to use Dragon VDK disk images.

+If you wish to use DSK images for Tandy Coco, with appropriate ROM and disk controller, then you will need `host = tandy-coco` in FF.CFG.

 ## E-mu ESI-32

 Requires jumpers at S0 and JC.
 Works with 1.44MB (HD) IMG files.